BurdetteLamar/RubyTest/examples/github/api/tester_tour/md_files/PostLabels.md

 Notes:

-- Section `GithubClient` shows the endpoint access, including the parameters.
+- Section `ApiClient` shows the endpoint access, including the parameters.
 - In section `Evaluation`:
   - Section `Returned label correct` verifies the created label: `:name` and `:color`.
   - Section `Returned label valid` validates the created label: all fields.